Child Life & Developmental Services

 Volunteers may work in several areas through our Child Life and Development program.
 We require a commitment of at least once a week for 6 months.
 Volunteer opportunities are available 7 days during both day and evening hours.

 Child Life internships are available in the fall, spring, and summer.
-We follow the requirements and deadlines set forth by the Child Life Council.
-These requirements and a general application may be found at childlife.org.
-Child Life students seeking a child life internship should contact Gloria Mattera (Gloria.Mattera@nychhc.org), Director of Child Life & Developmental Services, directly.
+We follow the requirements and deadlines set forth by the Association of Child Life Professionals.
+Please submit the Common Application, two letters of reference and transcripts (unofficial are permitted) to Gloria Mattera (Gloria.Mattera@nychhc.org), Director, Dept. of Child Life & Developmental Services, Bellevue Hospital, 462 First Ave, NY, NY 10016.